Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/guides/getting-started/track-exposure.md

 description: How to track an exposure event for the variant which a user has been exposed to.
 ---

+[Exposure tracking]() plays a key role in tracking if and when a user has actually viewed the variable experience from your feature flag.
+Exposure tracking may be considered optional for feature flags don't require any analysis; however, it is essential when running experiment, since accurate exposure tracking is crucial for reliable results.

 ## Analytics REST API

-[Exposure tracking]() plays a key role in tracking when a user has actually viewed the variable experience from your feature flag.
-Exposure tracking may be considered optional for feature flags don't require any analysis; however, it is essential when running experiment, since accurate exposure tracking is crucial for reliable results.

 As with fetching variants, exposure tracking can be simplified by using a [client-side Experiment SDK]() in your application.
 Client-side Experiment SDKs come equipped with the ability to [automatically track exposures]() through your installed analytics SDK whenever a variant is accessed from the variant store.